lxanders/community/README.md

 This project has three main goals:

 * Be a reference for others who want to see a complete website and how things can be done for it when
-  * using current technology (node, ampersand.js, react.js, webpack, bootstrap, ...)
+  * using current technology (node, react.js, flux, webpack, bootstrap, ...)
   * testing (in different ways like unit tests, functional tests, mocking)
 * Be a playground and a challenge for me and everyone else involved in this
 * Be an interesting website in the future